Kiraffi/TestSome/README.md

-# TestRust
+# TestSome

-Testing of doing tetris with rust + piston.
+Testing of doing tetris with some language + piston.